-Operating lease - this is a lease where ownership of the fixed asset remains with the lessor - generally any lease other than a finance lease.
+Operating lease - this is a lease where ownership of the fixed asset remains with the lessor and the lease costs are revenue expenditure to the Council - generally any lease other than a finance lease.

 Operational assets - fixed assets held and occupied, use or consumed by the authority in the direct delivery of those services for which it has either a statutory or discretionary responsibility or for the service or strategic objectives of the authority.